 The firm also has a loyalty program, called Milestone Rewards, that offers a discount of 16% on management fees once a client has been with the firm for three years, as long as they have at least $1 million in assets.
 Milestone isn’t applicable to 403(b) plans, 401(k) plans or Liftoff accounts.

-Ritholtz has no disciplinary disclosures to report.
-This means that it has a clean record with no prior legal or regulatory issues within the last 10 years involving either the company or its employees or affiliates.
+Ritholtz Wealth Management has no disciplinary disclosures to report.
+This means it has a clean record with no legal or regulatory issues within the last 10 years involving either the company or its employees or affiliates.

-Firms that register with the SEC must report any criminal charges, regulatory actions or legal actions like liens or civil judgments against them.
+Firms that are registered with the SEC must report any criminal charges, regulatory actions or legal actions like liens or civil judgments against them.
 These are called disclosures and must be listed on a firm’s Form ADV filed with the SEC.

 Ritholtz Wealth Management onboarding process

 To get started, Ritholtz offers a form on its website that you can fill out to get more information about the firm and provide details about yourself.
 After you submit the form, an advisor will reach out to schedule a time to speak.
 The form requests information such as:

 - Your name

 - Whether you’ve worked as a financial advisor

 - Your level of familiarity with the Ritholtz philosophy